 There could be a possibility that your phone number may not be opted in to receive texts from a short code.
 The short code is the five or six digit number used to send out mass text messages from your EZ account.

 Note: Or, if you have a toll-free number registered for mass texting, the contact would still have to subscribe by texting in a keyword to the number on the EZ account.

 Text the word "HELP" to the short code number on the account.
 If you receive a message back saying to call us, please try to send another text to your phone from your EZ account as it should now work.
 If you aren't sure what a short code is or where to find it in your account, click here.

 If, however, you DON’T receive a message back or a message saying “service access denied”, you will need to contact your carrier and ask them to remove what’s called a "short code block".
 After this block is removed, try texting in the keyword on the account.

-Tip: First and foremost, we like to encourage our users to send a text to themself before sending out a mass message.
-If you are satisfied with the message you have sent to yourself, you can resend it by going to your Outbox > Resend cycle icon to the right of your message.
+Tip: First and foremost, we like to encourage our users to send a test text to themself before sending out a mass message.
+If you are satisfied with the message you have sent to yourself, you can resend it by going to your Outbox, select the drop down arrow to the right of the message and then select Create New Draft.
 This will bring up a draft that you can edit or change the recipients.

 Double check if the contact was included in the group message